m-barthelemy/BackO/README.md

 - incremental-style backups seen as Full

-- no central catalog/index repository
+- no global catalog/index repository